 About This Worksheet

 This is the Star Jar worksheet.
-On this worksheet, you will find a jar that is intended to collect star stickers that are earned from the child’s good behaviors.
-Every time the child exhibits good behavior, he or she is rewarded a star to place in the jar.
+On this worksheet, you will find a jar that is intended to collect star stickers.
+The star stickers are earned when the child practices good behaviors.
+Every time the child practices good behavior, they are rewarded with a star to place in the jar.

-This exercise is useful in a variety of settings, like:
+This worksheet is intended to be used with children.
+It can be useful in a variety of settings, like: